 It’s always surprising when people assume based on their version of what reality “should” be, not taking into consideration someone else, in all probability, has a different version.
 Big assumptions bring big problems.
 I thought about this topic when I reconnected with someone I hadn’t seen in many, many years.
 We discussed our respective lives and pursuits.
 Eventually, we discussed my book.
 He admitted to having cheated on a few girlfriends in his youth.
 It seems infidelity is a rite of passage in some odd way.

 We eventually chatted about marriage, something he’s never experienced.
 I asked if an infidelity conversation before committing to marriage would be an option.
-He replied, no. You sign that’s it, all other offers are automatically off the table.
-He assumed signing on the dotted line spoke for itself.
+He replied, no. You sign the dotted line, that’s it, all other offers are automatically off the table.
+He assumed the signing spoke for itself.
 In a perfect world, yes, yet it’s blatantly evident reality has other plans.

-Assumptions cause resentments and limitations.
-If you don’t understand why your partner doesn’t get it, then ask.
+Assumptions cause resentment and limitations.
+If you don’t understand why your partner doesn’t “get it,” then ask.
 Stay away from finger-pointing and festering.
 Ask where the thought is coming from and why he/she feels the way they do.
-You may be surprised and relieved by the answer.
+You may be surprised, and relieved, by the answer.